sininen-blue/2526-first-sem/graphics-computing/6plus/day_08.md

 ## Physical Model

-In the physical model, we think of an input device in terms of it's physical properties
+In the physical model, we think of an input device in terms of its physical properties

 - A mouse has a laser, two buttons, and a scroll wheel.
 - A trackball mouse has a ball, and two buttons, and sometimes a wheel.